Krastanov/labwebsite/_pages/undergrad-qis.md

 - Compilation of quantum circuits
 - Quantum sensors
 - Applications to Fundamental Physics, Cosmology, High Energy Physics, Black holes

+## Textbooks

+[A large number of diverse resources is provided](/quantumonboarding).
+Each lecture will be provided with independent bibliographical resources.

+## Grading

+The course is letter-graded.

+- 10% in class short quizzes (graded complete-A / incomplete-F)
+- 40% homeworks (letter graded, counting only the 3 best homeworks, discarding the grade from the worst one)
+- 30% midterms (letter graded)
+- 20% final (letter graded)

+Homework late return policy: each day the homework is late, the grade for that particular homework is lowered by a factor of 0.7, compounding.

 ## Academic Honesty Statement